kotmatross28729/OfflineAuth/README.md

 * Change the port if needed, and register an account.
 Afterwards you should be able to join the server.

 ### Features
-* Registration and deletion of accounts, changing account password
+* Registration and deletion of accounts, changing account password and displayname
+* Allowing registration only to those who have one time tokens
 * Config options to disallow registration
+* End-to-end encryption of credentials
+* Possibility of logging in with a keypair, rather than with a password

 ### Coming Features
 * Commands to change certain config options
-* Registration using one-time tokens (halfway done)
 * Uploading and using skins
-* Logging in via key file
 * Raid mitigation

 ### Credits